hande-qmc/hande/documentation/users_guide/hubbard.rst

 **finite_cluster**
-    The default behaviour for Hubbard is to work on an infinite lattice contructed out of repeating the user-specified unit cell.
+    The default behaviour for Hubbard is to work on an infinite lattice constructed out of repeating the user-specified unit cell.
 If finite_cluster is specified then Hubbard will only work on the single unit cell and *not* the periodic continuation which would give us a lattice.